-11. Recent Accounting Pronouncements
+10. Recent Accounting Pronouncements

-In May 2014, the Financial Accounting Standards Board ("FASB") issued guidance which supersedes all existing revenue recognition requirements, including most industry-specific guidance.
+In May 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2014-09, "Revenue from Contracts with Customers (Topic 606)," which supersedes all existing revenue recognition requirements, including most industry-specific guidance.
 The new standard requires a company to recognize revenue when it transfers goods or services to customers in an amount that reflects the consideration that the company expects to receive for those goods or services.
-This guidance will be effective for fiscal years, and interim periods within those years, beginning after December 15, 2017, and early adoption is permitted for annual periods beginning after December 15, 2016.
-The Company is currently evaluating the potential impact that the adoption of this guidance and the related transition guidance may have on the consolidated financial statements.
+This guidance was originally effective for interim and annual periods beginning after December 15, 2016 and allows for adoption using a full retrospective method, or a modified retrospective method.
+Early adoption was originally not permitted.
+In August 2015, the FASB issued ASU 2015-14, "Revenue from Contracts with Customers (Topic 606): Deferral of the Effective Date," whereby the effective date for the new revenue standard was deferred by one year.
+As a result of ASU 2015-14, the new revenue standard is now effective for annual periods, and interim periods within those annual periods, beginning after December 15, 2017, and early adoption is now permitted for annual periods beginning after December 15, 2016, including interim periods within that annual period.
+The Company is currently evaluating the potential impact that the adoption of this guidance and the related transition guidance may have on the consolidated financial statements, including the adoption method to be utilized.

-In August 2014, the FASB issued guidance outlining management's responsibility to perform interim and annual assessments of an entity's ability to continue as a going concern within one year of the date the financial statements are issued and providing guidance on determining when and how to disclose going concern uncertainties in the financial statements.
+In August 2014, the FASB issued ASU 2014-15, "Presentation of Financial Statements - Going Concern (Subtopic 205-40): Disclosure of Uncertainties about an Entity's Ability to Continue as a Going Concern," outlining management's responsibility to perform interim and annual assessments of an entity's ability to continue as a going concern within one year of the date the financial statements are issued and providing guidance on determining when and how to disclose going concern uncertainties in the financial statements.
 This guidance will be effective for annual and interim reporting periods ending after December 15, 2016, with early adoption permitted.
 The Company does not anticipate a material impact to the consolidated financial statements as a result of this change.

-In April 2015, the FASB issued ASU 2015-03, "Interest - Imputation of Interest," which requires that debt issuance costs related to a recognized debt liability be presented in the balance sheet as a direct deduction from the carrying amount of that debt liability, consistent with debt discounts.
+In April 2015, the FASB issued ASU 2015-03, "Interest-Imputation of Interest (Subtopic 835-30): Simplifying the Presentation of Debt Issuance Costs," which requires that debt issuance costs related to a recognized debt liability be presented in the balance sheet as a direct deduction from the carrying amount of that debt liability, consistent with debt discounts.
 This update is effective for annual reporting periods beginning on or after December 15, 2015 and interim periods within fiscal years beginning after December 15, 2016.
-The Company is currently assessing the impact that adoption of ASU 2015-03 might have on its consolidated financial statements.
+The Company does not anticipate a material impact to the consolidated financial statements as a result of this change.

-12. Subsequent Events
+11. Subsequent Events